Productivity – the grim reality of how our brains work and what you can do about it

 Whatever you choose, remember that you can only remember 3 to 4 things at a time.
 Give your brain a break and develop a simple system to record the important stuff that you want to remember.

 Acceptance – the simplest path to increasing your productivity

 The next time you compare yourself to others or get frustrated with yourself for wasting an hour, an afternoon or a day, remember we all have a similar attention span.
 Accept that your brain is looking for that slot machine distraction several times each minute.
 Acceptance and awareness can lead you to make better choices.
-Go ahead, glance at the bright light notifying you of a new message on your phone.
-As often as you can, as many times throughout the day as you can, bring awareness to what you’re doing.
+Go ahead; glance at the bright light notifying you of a new message on your phone.
+But bring awareness to what you’re doing, as often as you can, as many times throughout the day as you can.
 If it’s too late, and you’ve already read your Facebook notification or email, stop yourself as soon as you notice you’re scrolling through your timeline or inbox.
-Awareness brings the hope that maybe next time you’ll stop yourself before you check the notification.
-Have realistic expectations though.
+Awareness delivers the hope that maybe next time, you’ll stop yourself before you check the notification.
+Have realistic expectations, or you’ll make yourself miserable.
 There will not be a day that you resist every distraction.
 In an average workday, your attention will slip at least 52 times.
 Accept it.
 You will increase your productivity by getting better at bringing yourself back to the task at hand as quickly as you can.

 Simple tips for increasing productivity and reducing distractions

 - Turn off push notifications on your phone

 - If you can, remove email from your phone.
 If you absolutely must have it, turn off the push notifications.

 - I suggest removing social media from your phone.
 You can still take photos and upload them to Facebook or Instagram later.

 - Stop looking at your phone when people are talking to you IRL (in real life).
 Seriously, it’s rude and disrespectful.